Health Navigation Menu

 Preventive Care for Better Health

-- In 2010, requires new plans to cover most prevention and wellness benefits at no charge to American families by exempting these benefits from deductibles and other cost-sharing requirements.
+- Non-grandfathered plans now cover most prevention and wellness benefits at no charge to American families by exempting these benefits from deductibles and other cost-sharing requirements.

 - Invests in prevention and public health to encourage innovations in health care that prevent illness and disease before they require more costly treatment.
 People with disabilities will be more likely to receive preventive care and less likely to be diagnosed with screen-able cancers during later stages.